-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
 Yes \boxtimes No \square

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Accelerated filer □

-Non-accelerated filer ⊠ Smaller reporting company ⊠

-Emerging growth company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+Large accelerated filer \sqcup Accelerated filer \sqcup Non-accelerated filer ⊠ Smaller reporting company $oxtimes$ Emerging growth company $oxtimes$ If an emerging growth company, indicate by check mark if the registrant has elected no or revised financial accounting standards provided pursuant to Section 13(a) of the Excl 1 11 0 1

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No 🗆
+Yes \boxtimes No \square

-As of July 15, 2021, there were 34,500,000 Class A ordinary shares, par value \$0.0001 per share, issued and outstanding, and 8,625,000 Class B ordinary shares, par value \$0.0001 per share, issued and outstanding, respectively.
+As of November 18, 2021, there were 34,500,000 Class A ordinary shares, par value \$0.0001 per share, issued and outstanding, and 8,625,000 Class B ordinary shares, par value \$0.0001 per share, issued and outstanding, respectively.